jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

 A better command line like a first step toward an item-based information operating system—an alternate, more flexible UX and information architecture for knowledge workflows.
-My hope is that kash becomes the tool you need when you don't know what tool you need.
+My hope is that kash becomes the tool you need when you don’t know what tool you need.

 ### Design Principles